As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 For a general sugar scrub for mix 1 cup grapeseed oil, ½ cup half and half brown and white sugar (fine grains), and any of these combinations of essential oils:

-Vanilla Latte Sugar Scrub – Mix fractionated coconut oil, fine grain white sugar, 4 drops vanilla, and ¼ cup finely ground dry coffee.
+#3.
+Vanilla Latte Sugar Scrub – Mix 1/2 cup fine grain white sugar and ¼ cup finely ground dry coffee with 1 tspn fractionated coconut oil, and 4 drops vanilla.
 Coffee has a stimulating and tightening effect on the skin and is commonly used in anti-aging skin products.

 Sugar Scrub Recipes for Soft Hands & Feet